kungpaogao/govt-3251-a3/src/content/intro.md

 However, it’s not that simple.

 While a healthy lifestyle may seem to be a simple individual choice, it is often the greater social and systemic factors that shape the health of individuals.
-According to the CDC, the conditions in the places where people live, learn, work and play affect a wide range of health outcomes.
+According to the U.S. Department of Health and Human Services, the conditions in the places where people live, learn, work and play affect a wide range of health outcomes.
 These conditions are known as the social determinants of health (cite).